christinabranson/deep-track-ai/posts/20241210_2024_spotify_unwrapped_hip_hop_dance_party.md

 13. **Death Grips** – Chaotic and energetic, bringing the raw edge of skate culture.
 14. **Jaden Smith** – Skateboarding influence with futuristic hip hop vibes.

-Would you like me to elaborate on any of these?

 ---

 ### Credits